UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_17.md

 Notes:

-Let’s bring in our regression problem data now.
+To demonstrate this we are going to bring in our toy regression dataset.

-For this example, we are going to be working with the quiz2 regression data that we have seen previously.
+As a reminder, the task here is to protect our `quiz2` score.

 ---